muir/nject/README.md

 ## Debugging injector chains

-If you chain sucessfully binds but does not do what you expect, add something into your chain that recevies the `nject.Debugging` type:
+If you chain successfully binds but does not do what you expect, add something into your chain that recevies the `nject.Debugging` type:

 	func(d *nject.Debugging) {